Building Bridges with Jesse Ryan

 In the meantime, the album project is now complete.

-Bridges is an aural explosion of stellar musicianship, that incorporates Ryan’s explorations of his own cultural roots, expertise in the modern jazz idiom and elements of the sacred, embellished with joyful Trini flourishes.
+Bridges (available on iTunes, Spotify, Amazon Music, YouTube, and CD Baby) is an aural explosion of stellar musicianship, that incorporates Ryan’s explorations of his own cultural roots, expertise in the modern jazz idiom and elements of the sacred, embellished with joyful Trini flourishes.